MartonSarosi/First-person-controller-tutorial/Opening door tutorial.md

 ![image](https://user-images.githubusercontent.com/79841064/205897528-287d487a-6c03-4e64-a71b-bdec584b3eda.png)

 It is important to also create a Door_Hinge empty gameobject.
 The door itself will sit on this so we can rotate it when we want the door to open.
 Don't forget to set the point of the Door_Hinge as pivot and not centre in the top right corner of the scene window.
+We will also add a Box Collider to Door_Hinge, we will use this collider to detect the player and open the door if we walk into the collider.
+We need to set this collider to trigger and make it about this big:

 ![image](https://user-images.githubusercontent.com/79841064/205898169-4f2efadb-1c88-4540-9394-a4127f4645b7.png)